Rock Band: Microphone

 The microphone is a standard USB microphone.
-Players can use most other USB microphones, while Xbox 360 users can substitute their console's headset if they wish, though the option to use a headset over a microphone is absent in Rock Band 3 and The Beatles: Rock Band.
+Players can use most other USB microphones, while Xbox 360 users can substitute their console's headset if they wish, though the option to use a headset over a microphone is absent in Rock Band 3, The Beatles: Rock Band and Green Day: Rock Band.
 For the most part, singers are judged on how closely they match the relative pitch of the song's vocalist.
 During "talking parts" that do not judge pitch, a phoneme detector picks up individual vowels and consonants of the spoken lyrics, songs that contain unclean vocals (growled or screamed vocals) are also judged in this way.
-Some sections without vocals will display circle notes, allowing for the microphone to be used as a tambourine and cowbell by tapping it or making vocal cues.
+Some sections without vocals will display circle notes, allowing for the microphone to be used as a tambourine and cowbell by hitting it with your palm or making vocal cues.
 Overdrive for singers can be deployed by making a brief sound through the microphone during sections of songs, denoted by yellow artwork in the background of the vocals interface.
+While the "Big Rock Ending" section is unavailable to that instrument, "Overdrive" can mandatory be activated during that section while playing as a band member.

 Keyboard

 A keyboard instrument was introduced with Rock Band 3.
 Using a special adapter, players can use any MIDI-compatible electronic keyboard to play such parts with the game.
-A special MIDI-compatible 25-key keyboard is manufactured by Mad Catz and is bundled with sales of the new game.
+A special MIDI-compatible 25-key keyboard was manufactured by Mad Catz and was bundled with sales of the new game.
 This unit is shaped like a keytar and is possible to play both sitting down or standing up.
 The unit's neck contains the Overdrive activation button, and a touchstrip that acts as an effects bar to alter the tone of the instrument.
 The keyboard unit is not necessary to play non-Pro keyboard parts in Rock Band 3 as any compatible guitar controller can also be used; similarly, the keyboard can be used to play any non-Pro guitar or bass parts.
 However, a keyboard unit is required for the Pro versions of keyboard parts, and can only be played by a keyboard.